santoshgokak/Notes/MIgrating to Cloud-Native Application Architectures.md

 Defining Cloud-Native Architectures
 * Twelve-Factor Applications - https://12factor.net/

+    The patterns describe an application archetype that optimizes for the “why” of cloud-native application architectures.
+They focus on speed, safety, and scale by emphasizing declarative configuration, stateless/shared-nothing processes
+    that horizontally scale, and an overall loose coupling to the deployment environment.

     In the context of twelve-factor, application (or app) refers to a single deployable unit.
 Organizations will often refer to multiple collaborating deployables as an application.
 In this context, however, we will refer to these multiple collaborating deployables as a distributed system.
 * Microservices
+  Microservices represent the decomposition of monolithic business systems into independently deployable services that do “one thing well.”
+That one thing usually represents a business capability, or the smallest, “atomic” unit of service that delivers business value.

 * Self-Service Agile Infrastructure
+  Teams developing cloud-native application architectures are typically responsible for their deployment and ongoing operations.
+Successful adopters of cloud-native applications have empowered teams with self-service platforms.

 * API-Based Collaboration
 * Antifragility